-Introduction to Programming Models for Microsoft Dynamics CRM
+The programming models for Microsoft Dynamics CRM

-The following diagram illustrates the key programmability scenarios forMicrosoft Dynamics CRM 2013 and Microsoft Dynamics CRM 2011.
+The following diagram illustrates the key programmability scenarios forMicrosoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online.

-Use these Microsoft Dynamics CRM 2011 programming paradigms for the following:
+Use these Microsoft Dynamics CRM programming paradigms for the following:

 Late-bound – This programming paradigm lets you write code that accesses entities that are not yet defined.
 For example, you may use this to write a custom search utility that will work for any installation of Microsoft Dynamics CRM, regardless of the customizations that you made.
-For more information, see Use the Late Bound Entity Class in Code.
+For more information, see Use the late bound entity class in code.
 This paradigm also allows code to be written in a generic manner in such a way that it doesn't require a certain type of entity.

-In Microsoft Dynamics CRM 4.0, the entity class structure consisted of the following:
+The entity class structure is the following:

 The DynamicEntity class has been replaced by the base class Entity.
 This means that all types are discoverable at both build time and runtime, making all strongly-typed entities now loosely-typed entities.
 You can use both programming scenarios in the same code as shown in the following example:

 Account entity = new Account(); entity["name"] = "My Account"; //loosely typed, late bindingentity.
 AccountNumber = "1234"; //strongly typed, early binding

-Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online
+Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online

 Send comments about this topic to Microsoft.

-© 2012 Microsoft Corporation.
+© 2014 Microsoft Corporation.
 All rights reserved.